The Ringy Blog

 Why Using an Integrated CRM Unifies Your Tech Stack

-Imagine that you’re an insurance salesperson at your company.
-You’re going through sales leads looking for upsell or cross-selling opportunities and land on a customer that recently purchased car insurance.
-You remember that your company offers a discount if the customer purchases car insurance and homeowner insurance, so you immediately click on the click to call button beside the customer’s phone number to contact them.
+Imagine you're an insurance agent at your company.
+You're going through sales leads looking for upsell or cross-selling opportunities and land on a customer who recently purchased car insurance.
+You remember that your company offers a discount if the customer bundles car and homeowner insurance, so you immediately click the click-to-call button beside the customer's phone number to contact them.

-When the customer answers and you talk to them for a few minutes, you learn that another salesperson has been communicating with them via email and has already booked a phone appointment with them to discuss the particulars of homeowner insurance.
+The customer answers, and after chatting for a few minutes, you learn that another agent has already been communicating with them via email and has booked a phone appointment to discuss homeowner insurance.

-Because your company’s email and calendar systems aren’t integrated with your CRM, and the other salesperson didn’t manually leave any notes on the customer’s account, there was no way you could have known someone had already contacted them for this upsell opportunity.
+Because your company's email and calendar systems aren't connected to your CRM, and the other agent didn't leave any notes on the customer's account, there was no way you could have known someone had already reached out for this same upsell opportunity.

-When company systems aren’t connected, situations like this one can easily happen.
-It not only annoys the customer and makes the employee feel like a fool, but it can also earn your company a reputation for not being on the ball.
+When company systems aren't connected, situations like this happen all the time.
+It annoys the customer, embarrasses the employee, and earns your company a reputation for being disorganized.

 And nobody wants that.